Sibylla of Anhalt: Marriage

-Only 16 years old at the time of her wedding, Sibylla was described as a beauty with a vivid charm, unpretentious and simple and with a disposition to be generous and kind, and her natural warm friendliness was said to have contrasted to the somewhat cold nature of Frederick.
-Through her strict Catholic upbringing, Sibylla was raised to endure any hardship of pregnancy and marriage without complaint, a role she fulfilled during her marriage.
-The relationship between Sibylla and Frederick has been described as happy, with Sibylla as a supporting and loyal wife.
-However, she did not play a prominent role in court life or have any political influence over her husband.
-Marital fidelity was not compatible with Frederick's view of the prerogatives of an absolutist monarch, and Sibylla accepted his infidelities without complaint.
-Sibylla's constant pregnancies drained her strength to such an extent that she was repeatedly confined to bed.
+Through her strict Catholic upbringing, Sibylla was raised to endure any hardship of pregnancy and marriage without complaint, and was a supportive and loyal wife.
+She bore her husband fifteen children during the first fifteen years of their marriage, ten of whom lived to adulthood.
+Her constant pregnancies drained her strength to such an extent that she was repeatedly confined to bed.
 After the birth of their last child, Sibylla and Frederick agreed to stop having sex so that she would not become pregnant again.
+Frederick succeeded his father's cousin Ludwig as Duke of Württemberg in 1593, but Sibylla did not play a prominent role in court life or have any political influence over her husband.
+As marital fidelity was not compatible with Frederick's view of the prerogatives of an absolutist monarch, he began extramarital affairs, which effectively ruined his relationship with Sibylla.
 After this, the couple virtually lived apart, and Frederick did not take Sybilla with him on his frequent travels to France, Italy, and England.